 EMDR (Eye Movement Desensitization Retraining) is an effective, evidence-based approach used extensively in trauma work.
-Trauma is, now, understood to include not only the single event, overwhelming traumas, like a car accident or the effects of abuse, but also as a response to chronically overwhelming situations, like ongoing disruptions in healthy parenting.
-For many adults experiencing difficulty with addiction, anxiety, and less-than-optimal methods of trying to meet their Basic Needs (see Reality Therapy, below), can be traced to events or beliefs arising from early trauma.
+Trauma is understood to include not only the single event, overwhelming traumas, like a car accident or the effects of abuse, but also as a response to chronically overwhelming situations, like ongoing disruptions in healthy parenting.
+For many adults experiencing difficulty with addiction, anxiety, and less-than-optimal methods of trying to meet their Basic Needs, we can trace back to events or beliefs arising from early trauma.

 - behaviour, and

-we are all striving to meet our needs for love and belonging, freedom and choice, positive power/competence, and fun, in the best ways we know how.
+We are all striving to meet our needs for love and belonging, freedom and choice, positive power/competence, and fun.
 We do this through our total behaviour (thoughts, feelings, actions, and physiology).
 You can learn more about Reality Therapy, especially for Teens or Couples by watching short 3 to 5 minute videos I created as part of my Master’s of Arts (Counselling Psychology) Capstone project (they earned the only 100% in the class – I hope you find them helpful!)